Gabriel-Morales805/GIF-To-ascii/README.md

-Greetings My Nmae is Tonk :v
+Greetings My Name is Tonk :v

 I am trying to learn to code.